Saint Luke’s Parish’s governing body is the Vestry, which includes both elected and ex-officio members.

 Class of 2024

 Brian Van Elslander and his wife, Tiffany, joined St Luke’s Parish in 2008, shortly after moving back to Darien with their children, Maddie, Jay and Catie.
 The Van Elslander family has faithfully worshipped in the Come As You Are service at St. Luke’s and has been active in the church youth ministries as well as several adult fellowship programs.
 All three of their now-grown children participated in the youth programs at St. Luke’s, including multiple service trips to Maine, Minnesota and Cuba.
-More recently, in service toward the search for our Rector, Brian served on the Discernment Committee, and Tiffany, on the Prayer Committee.
+More recently, in service toward the search for our Rector, Brian served on the Discernment Committee, and Tiffany, on the Prayer Committee as well as the Altar Guild.
 Brian earned an MBA from The University of Chicago Booth School of Business and a BA from Michigan State University.
-Following a 25 year career in investment banking in New York and London, Brian is Co-Head of Private Strategies for Wells Fargo Asset Management in New York City.
+Brian is Co-Head of Global Performing Credit at JPMorgan Private Capital in New York City.

 Class of 2024